 Across all of our Comprehensive Treatment Centers, we respect the courage required to seek treatment.

-If you or your loved one meet the above criteria, you are free to schedule an intake appointment with the Comprehensive Treatment Center in your community.
+The first step in the admissions process is to schedule an intake appointment with the Comprehensive Treatment Center in your community.
 When you arrange your appointment, you may be asked to bring certain things with you or to complete certain tests.
 These vary depending upon the policies of your local treatment center but, in general, our treatment centers require the following:

 - A valid form of photo identification that verifies the patient’s place of residence

 - Proof of any prescription medications, if necessary

 - Insurance card, if the patient intends to use insurance to pay for services